pallets/jinja/docs/switching.rst

 .. highlight:: html+mako

-If you have used Mako so far and want to switch to Jinja2 you can configure Jinja2 to look more like Mako:
+If you have used Mako so far and want to switch to Jinja you can configure Jinja to look more like Mako:

 .. sourcecode:: python

     env = Environment('<%', '%>', '${', '}', '<%doc>', '</%doc>', '%', '##')

-With an environment configured like that, Jinja2 should be able to interpret a small subset of Mako templates.
-Jinja2 does not support embedded Python code, so you would have to move that out of the template.
-The syntax for defs (which are called macros in Jinja2) and template inheritance is different too.
+With an environment configured like that, Jinja should be able to interpret a small subset of Mako templates.
+Jinja does not support embedded Python code, so you would have to move that out of the template.
+The syntax for defs (which are called macros in Jinja) and template inheritance is different too.
 The following Mako template::

     <%inherit file="layout.html" />